peterpeterparker/daviddalbusco.com/src/blog/converting-svg-to-image-png-webp-etc-in-javascript.md

 }
 ```

-As you may notice, the above method define a default mime type for the export `image/webp`.
-According to my tests, it does also the job for other format such as `image/png` and `image/jpg`.
+As you may notice, the above method defines a default mime type (`image/webp`) for the export.
+According to my tests, it also works for other format such as `image/png` and `image/jpg`.

 *****